utm-cssc/website/content/resources/react.md

 <grid-1-x-2 :reversed=false desc="React Native allows you to create native apps for Android and iOS.
 Entend your knowledge to make mobile applications." img-src="https://www.mindinventory.com/blog/wp-content/uploads/2018/11/ios-android-development-using-react-native.png" button="Check it out!" link="/resources/react-native"></grid-1-x-2>

 ### Create your own project
-If you have a good application idea, and don't know where to start, Contact us at [Microsoft Teams](/microsoft-teams/) or meet us at room 2014 in UTM's Deerfield Hall building.
+If you have a good application idea and don't know where to start, contact us at [Microsoft Teams](/microsoft-teams/) or meet us at room 2014 in UTM's Deerfield Hall building.